usgpo/uslm/docs/2_1_0/generated-by-merging/USLM-User-Guide-v2_1_0.md

 ## 10.2 USLM Table Model

-In USLM version 2.0, the table model has been significantly enhanced and is now formally defined within the schema .
 While still based on XHTML 1.0 structures, the table model has been customized to meet the specific needs of legislative and regulatory documents.

 The basic structure uses the standard XHTML elements `<table>`, `<caption>`, `<thead>`, `<tfoot>`, `<tbody>`, `<colgroup>`, `<col>`, `<tr>`, and `<td>` from the XHTML namespace.
 However, USLM inline elements and note elements are allowed within table cells along with character content.